MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-table-row-order-policy-command.md

 | *SortKey* |string | &check; | The column by which to sort the data in the extent.|

 > [!TIP]
-> We recommend setting up to two sort keys.
+> We recommend using a maximum of two sort keys.
 For more information, see [Performance considerations](roworderpolicy.md#performance-considerations).

 ### Examples